Eric Wareheim

-Eric Alexander Wareheim (/ˈwɛərhaɪm/; born April 7, 1976) is an American comedian, actor, writer, director, musician, and winemaker.
-He is best known as one half of the comedy duo Tim & Eric, alongside Tim Heidecker.
+Eric Alexander Wareheim (/ˈwɛərhaɪm/; born April 7, 1976) is an American comedian, actor, writer, director, and musician.
+He is best known as one-half of the comedy duo Tim & Eric, alongside Tim Heidecker.
 He also had a recurring role on the Netflix series Master of None.

-Early life
+Early life and education

-Eric Alexander Wareheim was born in Baltimore, Maryland, on April 7, 1976, the son of Dave and Edeltraud Wareheim.
+Wareheim was born in Baltimore, Maryland, on April 7, 1976, the son of Dave and Edeltraud Wareheim.
 He has a sister, Jessica.
 When he was young, his family moved to Audubon, Pennsylvania, where he grew up.
 His maternal grandparents lived in Germany, and his family would travel to Germany often to visit them.
 He graduated from Methacton High School in Norristown, Pennsylvania.

 He later attended Temple University, where he met his comedy partner Tim Heidecker and produced his first film, shot on the Jersey Shore.

 Career

 Tim & Eric

 Wareheim and Heidecker are the creators, writers, and stars of Tom Goes to the Mayor, a limited animation that was on the Adult Swim programming block on Cartoon Network.
 Wareheim and Heidecker had mailed copies of an early version of the show to comedian Bob Odenkirk, who agreed to take on the project as the executive producer of the series and sold it to Cartoon Network.

-The Tim and Eric name reached a broader audience with the release of Tim and Eric Awesome Show, Great Job! which premiered on February 11, 2007.
+The Tim and Eric names reached a broader audience with the release of Tim and Eric Awesome Show, Great Job!, which premiered on February 11, 2007.
 The show is a mix of "live action, sketch, animation, emotions, phone calls, love, etc." according to their website.
 The creators have described the show as the "nightmare version of television".

-In a July 2008 article in The New York Times, it was reported that the duo was in the process of developing a surreal game show series starring Neil Hamburger, titled The New Big Ball with Neil Hamburger.
+In July 2008, The New York Times reported that the duo was in the process of developing a surreal game show series starring Neil Hamburger, titled The New Big Ball with Neil Hamburger.
 Wareheim described it as a mix between "Japanese bizarre game show and The Price Is Right."
 In late July 2009, Neil Hamburger posted a blog on MySpace stating that a pilot had been filmed, but that Adult Swim was not satisfied and had "pulled the plug on the project."

-On May 2, 2010, the "Man Milk" episode of "Tim and Eric Awesome Show, Great Job!" wrapped Season 5 of the show.
-Though this would be the last serial content for "Tim and Eric Awesome Show, Great Job!" there was an hour-long holiday program titled "Chrimbus Special" that gave fans a last glimpse at the TV program.
-It was the second show Wareheim both produced and starred in which aired during Cartoon Network's Adult Swim block.
+On May 2, 2010, the "Man Milk" episode of Tim and Eric Awesome Show, Great Job! wrapped season five of the show.
+Though this would be the last serial content for the show, an hour-long holiday program titled "Chrimbus Special" gave fans a last glimpse at the TV program.
+It was the second show Wareheim both produced and starred in, which aired during Cartoon Network's Adult Swim block.

 Between May and June 2010, six episodes of an Awesome Show spin-off produced in part by Wareheim, Check It Out! with Dr. Steve Brule, were aired on Cartoon Network.
 The show parodied local newscasts.
 According to Heidecker, John C. Reilly had the original idea of giving the Dr. Steve character an entire show.

 Wareheim also co-directed, wrote and starred in Tim and Eric's Billion Dollar Movie with Tim Heidecker.